Rebuke is more effective for a wise man than a hundred blows on a fool.

 The clear lesson is to learn and change with a hint rather than a hit; a word rather than a whip; a rebuke rather than a rod.

-For more about learning and changing spiritually, see our section on “Christian Conversion.”
+For more about learning and changing spiritually, see the articles in our section on “Christian Conversion.”